stephbu/photo_organizer/README.md

 # photo_organizer

 Basic python tools to organize large directories full of NIKON .NEF and JPEG images into folders organized by picture date.
-The date is extracted from EXIF metadata, in priority order as follows: CreateDate, DateTimeOriginal, ModifyDate tags
+The date is extracted from EXIF metadata, in priority order as follows: CreateDate, DateTimeOriginal, ModifyDate tags, then as fallback filesystem created or last-modified attributes.

 ## How To Use
 Fast Start
 - Clone this repository
-- Install dependency libaries Pillow/PIL, datetime, dateutil
+- Install dependency libraries Pillow/PIL, datetime, dateutil
 - Run In The "Work In Progress" Directory e.g.
 ````
 python ./organize.py /users/stephbu/pictures